Shock Diffraction by Convex Cornered Wedges for the Nonlinear Wave System: Regularized Approximate Problem

 \section{Regularized Approximate Problem}

 In this section we first formulate the regularized approximate free boundary problem and establish the existence of solutions to this problem as approximate solutions to the original problem.
 To solve the free boundary problem, we formulate the fixed point argument in terms of the position of the free boundary.
-There are two main difficulties in establishing the existence of solutions: The first is that the ellipticity degenerates at the sonic circle $\Gamma_{\text{sonic}}$; and the second is that the free boundary $\Gamma_{\text{shock}}$ may coincide with the sonic circle $C_0$ of state (0) during iteration, which makes the iteration impossible.
+There are two main difficulties in establishing the existence of solutions: The first is that the ellipticity degenerates at the sonic circle $\Gamma_{\text{sonic}}$; and the second is that the free boundary $\Gamma_{\text{shock}}$ may coincide with the sonic circle $C_0$ of state (0) in an iteration, which would make the iteration impossible.
 We overcome these difficulties as described below.